Onkar-Shintre/YT---Clone/README.md

 A responsive YouTube-like UI built using HTML and CSS.
-It includes video search, trending feed, watch page, channel page, and related videos.This project focuses only on the frontend.
+It includes video search, trending feed, watch page, channel page, and related videos.
+This project focuses only on the frontend.